michaelbrewer/aws-lambda-events/event-schema/README.md

 ## Features

-- Publish your locally defined tests
+- Publish your locally defined test events to the Lambda Console (`publish-shared-event -e testEvent.json ..`)
+- Publish 100 different examples (`publish-shared-event -e ses/ses.json ...`)
-- Publish standard test events into the lambda console for over 100 different examples
+- Publish multiple events with the same schema structure for a single lambda
-- Set test name or use the test event file name
+- Set test name or use the test event file name (`publish-shared-event -n custom-name ...`)
-- List of supported test events
+- Get the list of built-in test events (`publish-shared-event --list`)

 ## Usage